Chapter 18: The Markets for the Factors of Production

 Value of the Marginal Product → Labor Demand

-A profit-maximizing competitive firm keeps hiring as long as the next worker adds at least as much revenue (VMPL) as she costs (the wage W).
-So the profit-max rule for labor is:
+A competitive firm keeps hiring as long as the next worker adds more revenue than she costs:

-Here's the clean punchline: because MPL is diminishing, VMPL is also diminishing.
-Plot VMPL against L and you get a downward-sloping curve.
-At any given wage, the firm picks the L where VMPL = W. So the firm's VMPL curve IS its labor-demand curve.
-That's the single most important insight of the chapter.
+Because MPL diminishes, VMPL slopes downward.
+At any wage, the firm hires the L where VMPL = W. This is the payoff: once the market settles, the wage is tied to the marginal worker's VMP.
+So the VMPL curve IS the labor-demand curve — the single most important insight of the chapter.

 The firm reads the wage off the market and hires L* workers — the point where its VMPL curve crosses W.